cdev-00/cdev-00/README.md

-Hi, I'm a very beginner web devellopper self learning and on my way to build the best internet we can do
+Hi, I'm a very beginner web devellopper self learning and on my way to build world.3
 - 👀 I’m interested in enjoying life threw sports, musics, travellings, friends and so on.
 - 🌱 I’m currently learning the basics of codes
 - 💞️ my dreams is about to help building big projects web3 oriented